JaredHGray/HardeningGuide/README.md

     1. If your services are strong and all up, work on CTFs
     2. Don't spend more than 15min on a challenge
     3. work as a team - we will have threads in Slack for each challenge so we can progress as a team

+## Tips
+1. create a backup sudo user
+2. check running processes for hints to malicious scripts
+    1. ps -ef
+3. Create scripts to hunt down certain processes
+    1. ex: find the process that logs you out after a time period
+4. SSH for one user is highly recommended so you can copy and paste into the VM instead of having to manually type everything